Indians in Kenya: Present day

-Visiting Kenya in the 1970s, the Indo-Trinidadian writer V.S.
-Naipaul referring to the inward focus of the Asian community, commented that "the Indian in East Africa brought India with him and kept it inviolate".
-The same was said about the Europeans.
-Those who remained saw a gradual improvement in their legal status, however, the Asian community continued to be cautiously inward and self-reliant.
+After visiting Kenya in the 1970s, Indo-Trinidadian writer Shiva Naipaul, remarked that in Africa, "the Asian is the eternal 'other.'"
+Instead of dissolving into a multiethnic, multicultural melting pot like other diasporas, he observed that "the Indian in East Africa brought India with him and kept it inviolate".
+Those who remained saw a gradual improvement in their legal status.
+However, the Asian community continued to be cautious and inwardly self-reliant.
 Despite varying degrees of acculturation, most have retained their strong Indian ties and traditions, and are a close-knit, endogamous community.

 Following the 1982 Kenyan coup d'état attempt to remove President Moi, many Asian shops and businesses in Nairobi were attacked and pillaged.
 Despite fears at the time within the community, it did not result in another exodus of Asians from the country.

-On 22 July 2017, the Uhuru Kenyatta government announced that the Asian community would be officially recognised as the 44th tribe in Kenya recognising the community's contribution to Kenya from the dawn of the nation.
+On 22 July 2017, the Uhuru Kenyatta government announced that the Asian community would be officially recognised as the 44th tribe in Kenya, recognising the community's contribution to Kenya from the dawn of the nation.